 We tried this survey a number of ways, but the only razor that it seemed to recommend for a starter kit was their most expensive one.
 Maybe it was an ID10T (old techy joke) error on our part?

 No matter what kind of razor you get, the Dollar Shave Club seems to automatically sign you up for blade refreshments.
-You can later change the frequency of blades, or even pause the shipments, but that’s just another thing in your life that you have to keep track of.
+You can later change the frequency of blades, or even pause or cancel the shipments, but that’s just another thing in your life that you have to keep track of.

-When Comparing The Dollar Shave Club vs The Wet Shaving Club, you must understand that our business models are different.
+When comparing The Dollar Shave Club vs The Wet Shaving Club, you must understand that our business models are different.

 Our razors open you up to a world of options.
 Theirs lock you into their razor ecosystem.